 The project is strongly supported by the Bolivian Government and will receive full tax exemptions (except income tax) due to its location in the free trade zone.
 Additionally, the project is receiving significant political support from the Bolivian government.

-Ownership Structure
+Ownership, Governance and Employees

 [Final shareholdings have yet to be agreed, however, Enron expects to retain [up to a 50%] interest in the project.]